teletype module screenshot

 Choose Firmware Tools > Switch Firmware to see alternate firmware options for Teletype.

-Switching firmware will reset the VRAM and NVRAM for the module, so export any scenes you want to keep before to text files before switching firmware editions.
+Switching firmware will reset the active scene VRAM and the stored scenes NVRAM for the module.
+Make sure to export any scenes you want to keep before switching firmware editions.

 Further reading